Grukz/Copernicus/README.md

 12. Search german's city specified by user for family name ,adresses,phone numbers.
  Search all cities in Germany for family name ,adresses,phone numbers.

-13. Search social relations with Lullar() if email is provided (Ask Instagram,Twitter,Youtube,WeChat,GooglePlus,Linkedin,Myspace,Flickr,Foursquare,PhotoBucket,Picturetrail,Wayn,Dek-d,Pinterest,Badoo,Blogger,Tumblr)
+13. Search social relations with Lullar() if email is provided or if mails are founds or if -gm (guessmail) is active.
+(Ask Instagram,Twitter,Youtube,WeChat,GooglePlus,Linkedin,Myspace,Flickr,Foursquare,PhotoBucket,Picturetrail,Wayn,Dek-d,Pinterest,Badoo,Blogger,Tumblr)

 14. Generate all possible combinations of mails adresses then check if they exist .
 If they exist , will ask Lullar() .